EnviroDIY/USGS_NGWOS/NGWOS_AWS_MQTT/ReadMe.md

 # NGWOS AWS

 This program transmits data from a Vega Puls 21, a Geolux camera, and onboard sensors from a Stonefly data logger to AWS IoT Core (for numeric data) and S3 (for images).
+This program uses an EnviroDIY LTE Bee based on a SIMCom SIM7080G LTE module.

 While this program is set for the above sensors, modem, and endpoints, the [ModularSensors library](https://github.com/EnviroDIY/ModularSensors/) this program is built on supports many more sensors, modems, and data endpoints.
 Look at the [GitHub repository](https://github.com/EnviroDIY/ModularSensors/) and [documentation](https://envirodiy.github.io/ModularSensors/) for ModularSensors for help in adding more sensors.